Helena6789/video-analysis/README.md

    ```bash
    pip install -r requirements.txt
    ```
+   Note: it would be better using python 3.11+.

 3. Set up environment variables:
    - Create a `.env` file in the root directory.